-- A Step by Step Course: the course structure, in a nutshell, teaches you how to pick a niche (keyword research-intensive), choose the right keywords for content, site planning, setting up your website, and link building.
+- A Step by Step Course: the course structure, in a nutshell, teaches you about domain names, how to pick your affiliate niche (keyword research-intensive), choose the right keywords for content, site planning, setting up your website, and how to get backlinks.

 - Writing/Outsourcing Templates: whether you’re going to write content yourself or hire writers to do it for you, TASS provides easy to follow outsourcing templates for different types of blog posts.

-- Consistently Updated: The Authority Site System upgrades at least once a year.
-You’re getting the most updated version, The Authority Site System 2.0.
+- Consistently Updated: TASS System upgrades at least once a year.
+You’re getting the most updated version, TASS 2.0.

-- White Hat Link Building ONLY: these are the same link building tactics Gael & Mark use to build links to their site to this day.
+- White Hat Link Building ONLY: these are the same backlink tactics Gael & Mark use to build links to their site to this day.

 - Active Community Online & Offline: TASS has an active Facebook community.
 And if you ever go to a conference where Gael and Mark are presenting, expect to have an Authority Hacker get-together.

 Best Intermediate to Advanced Affiliate Marketing Course: The Affiliate Lab by Matt Diggity

 Our close runner up on this list is The Affiliate Lab by Matt Diggity.
 Matt is a leading SEO expert in the affiliate world.
 He’s known for flipping websites for a huge profit and meticulously testing his SEO projects.
 He shares his test results in The Affiliate Lab (TAL), hence the name.

 For example, he’s tested that PBNs still work (even in 2020), but with precautions.
 Those precautions, and more, are taught in TAL.

 When Matt’s course first launched, his backlinking strategy revolved around PBNs, but in recent years, he transitioned to a heavy focus on white hat links and views grey hat as an optional strategy.